trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 Final thought, consider [how much government regulation costs other industries](https://www.theregreview.org/2024/02/28/hoguet-estimating-the-impact-of-regulation-on-business/) and start factoring it into your strategic thinking, today.
 Because the warning shots have been fired.

-*- Complete aside: _In the authors opinion, this is why, time and time again, 'no code' solutions fail to live up to expectations (because they produce an unmaintainable mess that defies to be safely modified) and, why the armies of new wave AI-only 'programmers' aren't taking all the jobs in IT (because programming isn't the only skill we're hiring for here)._
+*- Complete aside: _In the author's opinion, this is why, time and time again, 'no code' solutions fail to live up to expectations (because they produce an unmaintainable mess that defies to be safely modified) and, why the armies of new wave AI-only 'programmers' aren't taking all the jobs in IT (because programming isn't the only skill we're hiring for here)._